solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

     > NOTE: You can find your IP Address by using a service such as [What Is My IP Address](https://whatismyipaddress.com/)

 16. Select **Save**
-17. Repeat for the `PREFIX-pg-flex-eastus-14` instance
+17. Repeat the networking steps for the `PREFIX-pg-flex-REGION-14` instance

 ### Task 2: Add Server to pgAdmin